Apply current technologies to meet the challenges of today while creating new technologies that meet the challenges of tomorrow.

 - Simulation Expert

+Lewis admits candidates with a far range of backgrounds.
+You may still be considered for admission to the master's in computer science with an unrelated bachelor's degree.
 To be accepted for admission in the M.S. in Computer Science program at Lewis University, candidates must meet the following credentials:

 - Baccalaureate degree from a regionally-accredited institution of higher education

-- Application for graduate admission to Lewis University and paid application fee
+- Application for graduate admission to Lewis University

 - Professional resume